garrandall/popular-music-data/tracks/never-leave-me-alone-nate-dogg-snoop-doggy-dogg.md

 Never leave Me alone

-They tell me that temptation.....ooh, is very hard to resist You tell me that you want me....I tried to hide my feelings, D-O-G's ain't supposed to feel like this
+They tell me that temptation...oh is very hard to resist You tell me that you want me...I tried to hide my feelings, D-O-G's ain't supposed to feel like this
-You can call it what you want to....But I don't even know what it is You've got me singin' in the morning....you bring me breakfast in my bed and when it hurts you rub my head
+You can call it what you want to...But I don't even know what it is You've got me singin' in the morning...you bring me breakfast in my bed and when it hurts you rub my head
-I'll ask you one time only....baby, won't you be there when it's hectic When I don't have a hit record (Never leave me alone)
+I'll ask you one time only...baby, won't you be there when it's hectic When I don't have a hit record (Never leave me alone)

-I've traveled so many places....I've seen so many faces There were times I didn't think I'd make it through (alone) I went through so many phases....that got me so many cases Three strikes you're gonna' then what you gonna do
+I've traveled so many places...I've seen so many faces There were times I didn't think I'd make it through (alone) I went through so many phases...that got me so many cases Three strikes you're gonna' then what you gonna do
-I guess I'll call my lady....and tell her to kiss my baby They tell me that crime is all I know how to do
+I guess I'll call my lady...and tell her to kiss my baby They tell me that crime is all I know how to do
-Tell him his daddy's sorry....let him know all about me There's one more thing I'd really like for you to do
+Tell him his daddy's sorry...let him know all about me There's one more thing I'd really like for you to do

 Somebody was naughty when they snitched on me
 And the judge just sentenced me to do about a century